MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 The above are used within [googleComputeEngineR's templates](https://cloudyr.github.io/googleComputeEngineR/reference/gce_vm_template.html), so as RStudio, Shiny and R APIs can be launched quickly.

-The above basically constitute a continuous development basis, so to deploy new code I need but push to GitHub and my script, Shiny app, R API or model are updated automatically.
+The above basically constitute a continuous delivery (CD) basis, so to deploy new code I need but push to GitHub and my script, Shiny app, R API or model are updated automatically.

 ### 1. Scaling an R script